PMI Project Aims

 Populus

 Populus, is a dominant perennial component of temperate forests, has the broadest geographic distribution of any North American tree genus and is the model woody perennial organism.
 Populus was chosen as the first tree genome to be sequenced, and numerous tools for manipulating its genetics and physiology are available.
-Further, Populus is a leading candidate for bioenergy production and provides researchers with ecosystem-scale insights into the central role of plants in carbon sequestration and cycling in terrestrial ecosystems.
 As a perennial woody plant, Populus also is among only a few plant species that host both endo- and ectomycorrhizal fungal associates.
 Numerous other types of microorganisms can be found within, or closely associated with, various Populus tissues, and these organisms may range from highly beneficial to pathogenic with respect to host fitness.
-Ultimately, an improved fundamental understanding of plant-microbe interfaces will enable the use of indigenous or engineered systems to address challenges as diverse as bioenergy production, environmental remediation, and carbon cycling and sequestration.
 Specifically, elucidating the mechanisms involved in energy, information, and material transduction across interfaces will be critical for interpreting environmental responses based on genomic signatures.
 Three interrelated scientific aims create integrating themes for this SFA and drive needed advances in analytical and computational technologies.

 Objective 1: Defining the molecular determinants for selection and maintenance of mutualistic relationships between Populus and specific members of its microbiome